OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 **/libuavcan_validation_suite** – Test utilities provided to consumers of the library.
 These are public test fixtures and should be documented, maintained, and designed with the same care given to the rest of the library.

+**/test/cmake** - A CMake meta-build system used to verify libuavcan.
+This is *not* a generalized build system provided for the library. *Libuavcan does not come with a build-system* as it is header-only and has minimal opinions about how it should be built.

 **/test/native** - Unit-tests that validate the libuavcan library.
 These tests compile and execute using the build host's native environment.
 They also do not require any communication interfaces, virtual or otherwise, from the operating system and have no timing constraints.

 **/test/ontarget** - Tests cross-compiled for specific hardware* and run on a set of dedicated test devices.
 These tests may have strict timing constraints and may require specific physical or virtual busses and other test apparatuses be present.
 Each on-target test will fully document its requirements to enable anyone with access to the appropriate hardware to reproduce the tests.
 Furthermore, these tests must be inherently automateable having clear pass/fail criteria reducible to a boolean condition.